torchbox.dsp package

 With

-, it’s possible to cause overshoot, in other words it can produce negative values or values greater than 255 for images.
-Explicitly callresult.clamp(min=0, max=255)
+mode='bicubic', it’s possible to cause overshoot, in other words it can produce negative values or values greater than 255 for images.
+Explicitly callresult.clamp(min=0, max=255)if you want to reduce the overshoot when displaying the image.Warning

 With

-, the linearly interpolating modes (linear, bilinear, and trilinear) don’t proportionally align the output and input pixels, and thus the output values can depend on the input size.
+align_corners = True, the linearly interpolating modes (linear, bilinear, and trilinear) don’t proportionally align the output and input pixels, and thus the output values can depend on the input size.
 This was the default behavior for these modes up to version 0.3.1.
-Since then, the default behavior isalign_corners = False
+Since then, the default behavior isalign_corners = False.
+SeeUpsamplefor concrete examples on how this affects the outputs.Warning

 When scale_factor is specified, if recompute_scale_factor=True, scale_factor is used to compute the output_size which will then be used to infer new scales for the interpolation.
 The default behavior for recompute_scale_factor changed to False in 1.6.0, and scale_factor is used in the interpolation calculation.